The End of the World Is Just the Beginning by Peter Zeihan

 Shipping and transport

 One major thread of the book is that global transport only looks natural when sea lanes are secure and cheap.
 Zeihan treats shipping reliability as a geopolitical achievement rather than a background assumption.
+The practical implication is that companies whose costs depend on container shipping rates are exposed to a political variable, not just a market one.

 Energy

 The energy chapters focus on how countries differ in exposure to oil, gas, and electricity constraints.
 Zeihan's broader point is that energy dependence becomes a far more serious strategic weakness once global coordination deteriorates.
+For founders in manufacturing, logistics, or food production, this section is directly relevant to cost modeling and location decisions.

 Industrial materials and manufacturing

 Here the book argues that long, specialized supply chains are powerful in stable times and fragile in turbulent ones.
 Countries and firms that depend on distant inputs become more exposed as the global system loses redundancy.
+The specific examples around semiconductor fabrication and rare earth minerals have only become more relevant since publication.

 Agriculture and food

 Zeihan gives food systems unusual weight.
 He argues that fertilizer, fuel, water access, and transport all combine to determine which countries can feed themselves and which are vulnerable to disruption.
+This matters for agtech founders and for anyone whose business touches food processing, distribution, or input costs.

 Demographics and finance

 This is the section that gives the book much of its intellectual distinctiveness.
 Zeihan links aging populations and shrinking workforces to weaker capital formation, tighter labor markets, and long-term pressure on growth.
+The demographic data is the most empirically grounded part of the book and the hardest to argue against.
+Fertility rates and age distributions are measurable, and their economic consequences are well documented.

 Country outlooks